How To Find An Auto Sales Fraud Lawyer

 What To Do When Car Damage and Accidents Are Not Disclosed

-Car buyers who find out that their vehicle was in an accident or sustained damage after they make their purchase should call Whitney, LLP and get a free consultation from our experienced auto fraud damage disclosure consumer lawyers.
+Car buyers who find out that their vehicle was in an accident or sustained damage after they make their purchase should call Whitney, LLP and get a legal consultation from our experienced auto fraud damage disclosure consumer lawyers.
 Consumers should also be aware that in Maryland, the MVA has a simple process to file a complaint against the car dealer who sold the car.
 Deciding whether or not, and when to file an MVA complaint, can be a strategic move that the consumer attorneys at Whitney, LLP can help make as part of case negotiations.

 Auto Fraud Consumer Lawyers for Used and New Car Disclosure Fraud

 Whitney, LLP’s auto fraud attorneys provide representation to victims of auto fraud throughout Maryland, including Annapolis, Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Upper Marlboro, Frederick, Glen Burnie, Ellicott City, Gaithersburg, Rockville, Dundalk, Bethesda, Bowie, Towson and Bel Air.
-We do not ask our clients to pay out of pocket, and instead our attorney’s fees and expenses are paid only out of compensation we recover for our clients.
-We offer free consultations.
-Call Us Now at 410 583 8000, or use our Quick Contact Form, for your Free Consultation.